potemkin-git/rgsupv-chocolatey/README.md

 Example: `choco install rgsupervision [other options] --params "'/Token:mytokenvalue /Node:12345'"`

 ## Package update
-This installer deploys the version 2.4.108.0 of RG System Suite by Septeo© Supervision agent (for Windows operating systems).
+This installer deploys the supervision agent v.2.4.108.0 (by RG System Suite by Septeo©) for Windows operating systems.
 Following updates will be automatically handled by agent self update feature.
 Hence, no Chocolatey update action is required.

 ## Current version
 Binary included in the current package corresponds to version 2.4.108.0.
-If a newer version has been released since, it will be automatically updated a few moments after installation.
+If a newer version has been released since, it will be automatically self-updated a few moments after installation.